 Ever wondered what’s the difference between a cabin and a cottage?

-Both cabins and cottages provide a place to get away that’s surrounded by nature.
-This could be a cottage by a lake or river or a cabin nestled in the woods – a welcome place to escape on holiday.
+Both cabins and cottages provide a place to get away that’s surrounded by nature – a welcome place to escape on holiday.

 Cabin: a small shelter or house, made of wood or logs and situated in a wild or natural area; small, free-standing structures that serve as individual lodging spaces, often surrounded by trees.

-Log cabins have an ancient history in Europe, and in America are often associated with first generation home building by settlers.
-Many National Park lodges built at the end of the 19th century and beginning of the 20th century are beautiful and sophisticated examples of log cabin architecture.
+Log cabins have an ancient history in Europe.
+In America they are often associated with first generation home building by settlers.
+Many National Park lodges built at the end of the 19th century and the beginning of the 20th century are beautiful and sophisticated examples of log cabin architecture.

 Cottage: a small house, a holiday home.
 Cottage may carry the connotation of being an old-fashioned building – usually modest, often cozy, with modern amenities.

 The holiday cottage exists in many cultures under different names.
 “Cottage” is just one term for such holiday homes.
-They may also be called “cabin”, “chalet”, or even “camp”.
+They may also be called “cabin”, “chalet”, or even “camp” in Maine.